Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ###Let us wrap my crash course in SDL2 up together
 &nbsp;&nbsp;&nbsp;By which I mean to say lets go through the steps of creating a simple wrapper for SDL2.
-I will be using C++11, SDL2.0.3, SDL2_image, SDL2_ttf, and the IDE CodeBlocks on a Windows 7 to do so.
+I will be using C++11, SDL2.0.3, SDL2_image, SDL2_ttf, and the IDE CodeBlocks with MinGW on a Windows 7 to do so.
 There are a couple important bits so lets document them here and now so we don't end up over complicating things later.
 * Most important is that Nothing public should take nor return anything specifically SDL
 * Display a window (just a window, later I can add the support for multiple windows but we don't need that now)